programmurr/murrit/README.md

 ## Installation Instructions (Mac/Linux)

-*Please not these instructions are for personal use.
+*Please note these instructions are for personal use.
 The Firebase Emulator Suite requires linking your Google account to the Firebase CLI.
 If you install the CLI and link your account, you will be authorised to install and run your projects but not mine.*